B-Aldridge/python-challenge/README.md

 PyPoll

 A list of voting data was provided in the election_data.csv file.
 Inside the file contains three columns consisting of Voter ID, County, and the Candidate.
-This dataset is being pulled from the resouces folder inside the election_data.csv file.
+This dataset is being pulled from the resources folder inside the election_data.csv file.

 The script will return: